cpilson/CoderCamps-real_world_react/README.md

 - HOTFIX: added an additional conditional that will prevent anonymous browsers from following users in the user `Profile`.
 - HOTFIX: Re-fixed the bug wherein a user could try to follow themselves.
 Now a user cannot follow themselves on their `Profile` page.
 This is so urgent that I'll likely roll this branch into `develop` and back into `00` (master).
 I feel close (TM) to a fix for the favoriting articles DOM bug I have created.
 - Feature: Added markdown support for `Comment`s.
+- Enhancement: Re-visited MeowMode.
+Imported [react-toggle-button](https://gdowens.github.io/react-toggle-button/) and styled `<div>`s to suit in `Settings`.
+  - Removed `checkboxSlider.css`|`checkboxSlider.scss` as these are no longer needed.
+  - Dependency `node-sass-chokidar` no longer needed, but left in project for possible future use.
+  - Updated `GH_DOC_IMAGES/feature-meowMode_slider.png` to reflect new MeowMode slider.
+This should also update the project Wiki.